 However, he also needs the technical skills to help the team keep possession, and fashion out chances for players with attacking roles.

-With a defend duty, the BWM looks to win the ball in the centre of midfield and quickly lay it off to a more creative player.
+Defend – the player looks to win the ball in the centre of midfield and quickly lay it off to a more creative player.

-With a support duty, the BWM aims to win the ball back high up the pitch and support resulting counter-attacking opportunities.
+Support – the player aims to win the ball back high up the pitch and support resulting counter-attacking opportunities.

 Central Midfielder (CM)